-2These benefits are: carer's allowance, incapacity benefit, retirement pension and widowed parent's allowance.
-For details of these and the other benefits mentioned here, see A. Leicester and J. Shaw, A Survey of the UK Benefit System, IFS Briefing Note 13, 2003 (www.ifs.org.uk/taxsystem/benefitsurvey.pdf).
+&lt;sup>2These benefits are: carer's allowance, incapacity benefit, retirement pension and widowed parent's allowance.
+For details of these and the other benefits mentioned here, see C. Crawford and J. Shaw, A Survey of the UK Benefit System, IFS Briefing Note 13, 2004 (www.ifs.org.uk/taxsystem/benefitsurvey.pdf).

-3Between April 2003 and April 2004, families on income support or jobseeker's allowance can choose whether to receive child tax credit or to receive an identical amount through income support / jobseeker's allowance.
-This is for administrative reasons only.
+&lt;sup>3Between April 2003 and April 2004, families on income support or jobseeker's allowance could choose whether to receive child tax credit or to receive an identical amount through income support / jobseeker's allowance.
+This was for administrative reasons only.